-Sveti Jure is the highest peak in the second highest peak in Biokovo which is the second highest mountain range in Croatia.
-Sveti Jure is the highest road in Croatia.
-This bicycle climb is exceptional, along a narrow winding road with many giant hairpin curves, some with blind corners - so, beware.
+Sveti Jure is the highest peak, in the second highest mountain in Biokovo, which is the second highest mountain range in Croatia.
+Sveti Jure is also the highest road in Croatia.
+This bicycle climb is exceptional, along a narrow winding road with many giant hairpin curves, some with blind corners -- riders, beware.

-Note: Thank you to world cycling adventurer Ard Oostra and his photos of Sveti Jure.
+Thank you to world cycling adventurer Ard Oostra for his photos of Sveti Jure.

 Just getting started.

-Toll of 3 Euro for cyclist when Ard Oostra rode through in 2017.
+The toll was 3 Euro for cyclists when Ard Oostra rode through in 2017.